superluminar-io/serverless-notes-api/docs/lab-1-api.md

 ## API: List all notes

-Next step is to create the API and connect it with the database to list all notes and store new ones.
+Next step is to create the API and connect it with the database to list all notes.
 For that, we use the service [API Gateway](https://aws.amazon.com/api-gateway/).
-API Gateway lets you create APIs at any scale.

 1. As always, we need new NPM packages:
   ```bash
   npm i @aws-cdk/aws-apigateway @aws-cdk/aws-iam --save
   ```
-2. We create a new IAM role to give the API access to the database:
+2. Create a new IAM role to give the API access to the database:
   ```diff
    import * as cdk from '@aws-cdk/core';
    import * as dynamodb from '@aws-cdk/aws-dynamodb';